Rumie/productSpecs/Rumie-Learn.md

 Rumie carefully reviews and moderates all content for learning suitability, and for formatting and quality of experience.

+Refer to Rumie-Build for more information on Byte Standards, Review and Approval Process - https://github.com/Rumie/productSpecs/blob/master/Rumie-Build.md

 ** We also do provide an optional curating Feature for Organizations to approve Bytes before they get to Rumie for approval

 **Security & Certifications:**